szegedi/dynalink/README.markdown

 That's it, now every `invokedynamic` call will go through the linker.
-The linker created by the `DynamicLinkerFactory` actually manages a collection of instances of classes that all implement `org.dynalang.dynalink.GuardingDynamicLinker` interface.
+The linker created by the `DynamicLinkerFactory` actually manages a collection of instances of classes that all implement `org.dynalang.dynalink.linker.GuardingDynamicLinker` interface.
 If your runtime has its own object model, you need to create an implementation of this interface yourself to provide MOP functionality for your own language.
-The `DynamicLinkerFactory` uses the JAR service mechanism, and will look into a file named `META-INF/services/org.dynalang.dynalink.GuardingDynamicLinker` in every JAR file of the actual class loader.
+The `DynamicLinkerFactory` uses the JAR service mechanism, and will look into a file named `META-INF/services/org.dynalang.dynalink.linker.GuardingDynamicLinker` in every JAR file of the actual class loader.
 (By default, this is the thread context class loader.
 The factory has a method for setting a different class loader.)
 Therefore, if you wish for your language linker to be discovered by